 - Nonreactive.
 If your baby's heartbeat doesn't meet the criteria described above, the results are considered nonreactive.
 Nonreactive results might occur because your baby was inactive or asleep during the test.

-If the test is extended to 40 minutes and your baby's nonstress test results are nonreactive and you are 39 weeks pregnant (full term), your health care provider might recommend delivery.
-If you are not full term, your health care provider will likely do another prenatal test to further check your baby's health.
+A reactive nonstress test is considered reassuring regardless of the length of observation time needed.
+However, if the test is extended to 40 minutes and your baby's nonstress test results are nonreactive, your health care provider will likely do another prenatal test to further check your baby's health.
 For example:

 - Biophysical profile.
 A biophysical profile combines a nonstress test with a fetal ultrasound that evaluates your baby's breathing, body movements, muscle tone and amniotic fluid level.